 COMP BS

-Article 75 (> )
+Article 75 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Participation of third countries

 1. Participation in the work of the Authority shall be open to third countries which have concluded agreements with the Union whereby they have adopted and are applying Union law in the areas of competence of the Authority as referred to in Article 1(2).